lockevod/Karoo-Power_Extension/README.md

 ## Known issues

-Power meter is not 100% accurate, it is only a estimation based in power formula.
+- Power meter is not 100% accurate, it is only a estimation based in power formula.
 It is not possible to get the real power data from the Karoo without a power meter.
 There is currently a big important parameter that is not considered in the power estimation, the wind.
 The wind can change the power needed to maintain a speed.
 I am working to add this parameter in the power estimation, but you can introduce the headwind speed manually in the configuration.
 A not very good estimation for this is take the value from this https://headwind.app/ or use 0.0 as default value.

+- Tested only with Karoo 3 and Metric configuration.

 ## Credits